CAIS-ACSI/CAIS2021/content/authors/admin/_index.md

 This year’s presenters took up our call, enabling us to offer a program featuring a keynote, 23 papers, 9 posters, and 2 panels that challenge the status quo and deeply consider our contemporary times.
 We would like to thank all of our double-blind peer reviewers, and offer our special thanks to Yaxi Zhao and Alex Mayhew for organizing the Student Research Forum.

 We are delighted to have Dr. Beth Patin as our keynote speaker.
-Dr. Patin argues for a paradigm shift in information science by inviting us to consider the knowledge systems, practices, and transformative methodologies that have been traditionally excluded from our field in her keynote: “Unexpected and overlooked: Understanding epistemicide in information science.”
+Dr. Patin argues for a paradigm shift in information science by inviting us to consider the knowledge systems, practices, and transformative methodologies that have been traditionally excluded from our field in her keynote: “[Unexpected and overlooked: Understanding epistemicide in information science](https://www.cais2021.ca/talk/1.Patin/).”

 Congratulations to all of our presenters and particularly the Best Paper “A bibliometric analysis of race-related research in LIS” by Philippe Mongeon, Alison Brown, Ratna Dhaliwal, Jessalyn Hill, and Amber Matthews; Best Paper Honourable Mention “Perspectives on telehealth projects in northern communities: Lessons learned for decolonized participatory design and assessment” Joelena Leader, Abby Goodrum; and the Student-to-CAIS award winner “Reading the silence: Canadian library responses to racial injustice” by Amber Matthews.

 The University of Alberta is situated on traditional Treaty 6 territory and homeland of the Métis peoples.
 Amiskwaciwâskahikan / ᐊᒥᐢᑲᐧᒋᕀᐋᐧᐢᑲᐦᐃᑲᐣ / Edmonton.

-Tami Oliphant
-School of Library and Information Studies,
-University of Alberta

-Robyn Stobbs
-Research Data Management
-Librarian, Athabasca University and PhD Candidate, Human Ecology & Library and Information Studies, University of Alberta

-Adam Worrall
-School of Library and Information Studies,
-University of Alberta

 # Program